sourcegraph/handbook/content/ce/customer-support-onboarding.md

 ## By the end of your first week, the following will be true...
 * You understand Sourcegraph’s mission, vision, values, and culture
-* You understand Sourcegraph’s purpose is and how you/your role supports us achieving it
+* You understand Sourcegraph’s purpose and how you/your role supports us achieving it
 * You understand what is expected of you in your role and what it means to be a successful Customer Support Engineer
 * You have a sense of what tools you will be using and for what